aritraroy/UltimateAndroidReference/README.md

 # Contribution

-This project is open to all kinds of contribution in all of its categories from you. **Together, we can make it the ultimate Android reference available for free, for everyone, forever.**
+This project is open to all kinds of contribution in all of its categories. **Together, we can make it the ultimate Android reference available for free, for everyone, forever.**

-If you have any suggestion for including more categories, feel free to raise a Github issue for us to have a detailed discussion on it.
-Please **DO NOT** contribute low-quality, spammy or self-promtional stuffs.
-This project will only include resources, **that make the cut**.
+If you have any suggestion for including more categories, feel free to raise a Github issue for more discussion on it.
+Please **DO NOT** contribute low-quality, spammy or self-promtional stuff.
+This project is meant to only include resources, **that make the cut**.

 For resource contibution, just follow the following format: `[reference-name](link) - Description`, and raise a Pull Request.
 If you want to contribute multiple resources, consider raising seperate PRs for each of them.